 Portland Private Income Fund (the Fund) is an open-ended investment fund established under the laws of the Province of Ontario as a trust pursuant to an amended and restated master declaration of trust dated as of December 13, 2013, as amended thereafter and as may be amended and restated from time to time.
 The formation date of the Fund was December 17, 2012 and inception date was January 7, 2013.
 Portland Investment Counsel Inc. (the Manager) is the Investment Fund Manager, Portfolio Manager and Trustee of the Fund.
 The head office of the Fund is 1375 Kerns Road, Suite 100, Burlington, Ontario L7P 4V7.
-These financial statements were authorized for issue by the Board of Directors of the Manager on March 24, 2021.
+These financial statements were authorized for issue by the Board of Directors of the Manager on August 19, 2021.
 The financial statements of Portland Private Income LP (the Partnership) are included in Appendix A and are to be read in conjunction with these financial statements.

 The Fund offers units to the public on a private placement basis under an offering memorandum.
 The investment objectives of the Fund are to preserve capital and provide income and above average long-term returns.
 Although the Fund intends to achieve its investment objective by investing all, or substantially all, of its net assets in the Partnership, the Manager may from time to time determine that the investment objective of the Fund can be best achieved through direct investment in underlying securities and/or investment in other pooled investment vehicles.
 To the extent the Fund makes direct investments, it will apply the investment strategies of the Partnership.
 The investment objective of the Partnership is to preserve capital and provide income and above average long-term returns by investing primarily in a portfolio of private debt securities.
-During December 2019, all mortgage investments were transferred to the Partnership.

-The statements of financial position of the Fund are as at December 31, 2020 and 2019.
-The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows of the Fund are for the years ended December 31, 2020 and 2019.
+The statements of financial position of the Fund are as at June 30, 2021 and December 31, 2020.
+The statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows of the Fund are for the six-month periods ended June 30, 2021 and June 30, 2020.
+The schedule of investment portfolio of the Fund is as at June 30, 2021.